SAP-samples/teched2023-AD180v/exercises/0_Setup_Trial_Landscape/2_cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 ## Intro

-In this group of tutorials our goal is to create a site using SAP Build Work Zone, standard edition.
+In the upcoming exercises your goal is to create a site using SAP Build Work Zone, standard edition.
 But before we can do this, there are some steps you'll need to do in the SAP BTP cockpit.

 >SAP Build Work Zone, standard edition offers two types of standard plans.
 The **Applications Plan** which is used to access your applications from a site.
 In this case, you need to create a subscription to SAP Build Work Zone, standard edition, which you will do in Step 1.
 The 2nd plan is the **Service Plan** which is used to integrate with other services.
 This plan is not required for the scope of this tutorial.